1

 The overall tone of POLY is mild and playful, introvert and at times dreamy.
 The music is rich in sonic expression and breathes the spirit of musical concepts that have been refined over the course of decades.
 What Sollmann has condensed here feels like a culmination of his multilayered and polyphonic personality situated between Club, Museum, Studio and Academy.

 The album cover features a striking photograph of a human ear by renowned German artist Isa Genzken.
 Known for her radical visual language, Genzken’s work here functions as a metaphor for deep listening.
-The ear symbolises the layered complexity and immersive quality of the music on POLY — an invitation to perceive sound in all its depth, fragility, and force and unlock it’s potential to unite different voices in a distorted reality.
+The ear symbolises the layered complexity and immersive quality of the music on POLY — an invitation to perceive sound in all its depth, fragility, and force and unlock its potential to unite different voices in a distorted reality.

 All tracks written and produced by Phillip Sollmann.